 The Emerging Scholars Program (ESP) is designed to promote the academic success of entering students at Case Western Reserve University.
-The program provides participating students with opportunities to improve their skills in writing and mathematics; to connect with professors, advisors, and mentors; and to learn about all of the resources available to help them meet the demands of college life.
+The program provides participating students with opportunities to improve their skills in writing and mathematics; connect with professors, advisors, and mentors; and learn about all of the resources available to help them meet the demands of college life.

-Candidates for the program will be invited to apply to ESP shortly after they accept an offer of admission from CWRU.
+Eligible candidates will be invited to apply to ESP shortly after they accept an offer of admission from CWRU.
 ESP is a collaboration between the College of Arts and Sciences, the Office of Multicultural Affairs, Educational Services for Students, the Office of Undergraduate Admission, and the Office of Undergraduate Studies at Case Western Reserve University.

 ESP provides students with a full-tuition summer scholarship—and the first installment of a $3,000 stipend—so that they can take part in our summer bridge program.

 Through this program, students will:

 • Improve their math and writing skills by taking two introductory courses, for full credit, during Case Western Reserve’s Summer Session

 • Participate in daily study groups and tutoring sessions